 As podcasters, we spend our time finding our niche.
 But often, geographically, our audiences reach much farther than a local city or region.
 Sure, there are many instances where your podcast will work for a specific audience, but do your marketing efforts differ?

-In this podcast snippet, I have taken the question from the episode with Matt Medeiros on his hyper-local podcast.
+In this post, I have taken the question from the episode with Matt Medeiros on his hyper-local podcast.
 Matt has a podcast that is listened to globally and also one that is based on business in a specific region of Massachusetts.
 Listen in on what he has learned.

 How Do Marketing Efforts Vary with a Hyperlocal Podcast?

 The biggest challenge for me, and it has been for seven years, is also the number one piece of advice I give people when they want to start a podcast.
 Have that goal.
 What is the goal that’s going to make you continue podcasting?

 What the New Podcaster Anticipates